 There were a few people I asked after that I had come to know quite well back in the Moana Roa times but found that sadly they had all passed away.
 “Boozers” said one lady (of clearly strong religious beliefs) on the side of the road at Vaipae village, “what do you expect?”
 She was probably right when I think about it – then again we were all boozers back then – it was an accepted and expected part of maritime tradition.
 But it wasn’t just seafarers and people associated with them.
 I think the World War ll generation that dominated the ‘pub culture’ when I was young never really stopped celebrating the end of the war.
 They just kept on going.

-The Blue Lorikeet’s population centre is on the vast central Pacific atoll of Rangiroa in the Tuamotu archipelago.
+The blue lorikeet’s population centre is now on the vast central Pacific atoll of Rangiroa in the Tuamotu archipelago.
 The atoll is one of the largest in the world measuring about 70 km east-west and 32km north-south.
 Rangiroa is so big that reportedly both Tahiti and Mo’orea could fit inside its lagoon.
 There are about 1000 birds on Rangiroa and another 1000 or so on the nearby atoll of Kaukura.
 But the largest number of these birds is actually on Aitutaki.

-The Blue Lorikeet was believed to have been brought to Aitutaki from French Polynesia as a caged bird in missionary times, probably as a chiefly gift.
+The blue lorikeet is said to have been brought to Aitutaki from French Polynesia as a caged bird in missionary times, probably as a chiefly gift.
 The Vini naturalized and has thrived on Aitutaki in an island otherwise fairly depauperate of land birds – where the most visible bird is the Mynah.
-According to the Cook Island’s leading biologist Gerald McCormack the Blue Lorikeet on Aitutaki was decimated by Tropical Cyclone Pat which struck the island in February 2010 (just before Cyclone Oli I experienced in French Polynesia – see: http://126.96.36.199/2010/02/french-polynesia-conservation-work/)
+According to the Cook Island’s leading biologist Gerald McCormack the blue lorikeet on Aitutaki was decimated by Tropical Cyclone Pat which struck the island in February 2010 (just before Cyclone Oli I experienced in French Polynesia – see: http://184.108.40.206/2010/02/french-polynesia-conservation-work/)

 An excellent post-hurricane study by biology student Kimberly Jennings of the University of Leeds found that the hurricane impacts had reduced the Blue Lorikett population by half to some 1400 birds with nearly all the juvenile birds wiped out.